 It's gratifying, in fact, enthralling, to enter your next conversation with your powers to converse enhanced by the previous encounter.

 A note of caution, however.
-Eventually you may find yourself able to small-talk so fluently you'll mistake that ability for having arrived.
+Eventually you may find yourself about to small talk so fluently you'll mistake that ability for having arrived.
 Back to the newspaper and the grammar with you before such thoughts corrupt!

 Add Cassettes